The Galaxy Book Pro 360 is a great WFH laptop — especially if you love Samsung | CNN Underscored

 Who it’s for: The Samsung Galaxy Book Pro 360 is for someone who wants a portable laptop with respectable battery life and performance.
 It’s especially attractive for those who are deeply invested in Samsung’s ecosystem, and even comes with an S Pen stylus.

 What you need to know: Samsung’s latest laptop comes in 13.3-inch and 15.6-inch configurations, both of which are powered by an Intel Core 7 processor.
-You can get them in a unique mystic bronze or mystic blue color, with up to 1TB of storage and 16GB of memory.
+You can get them in a unique Mystic Bronze or Mystic Blue color, with up to 1TB of storage and 16GB of memory.

 How it compares: The Galaxy Book Pro 360 reminds us a lot of the Surface Laptop 4, only without facial recognition and slightly more refined design.
 Its 2-in-1 performance keeps up with the Surface Pro 7, albeit with a bigger, brighter display.